stbnrivas/dataModels/specs/User/Activity/doc/spec.md

 -   `refObject` : Reference to the object of the action (e.g. Car1).
 It may be another NGSI Entity or any `Object` identified by an URI.

-    -   Attribute type: Reference to an Entity or [https://schema.org/URL](https://schema.org/URL).
+    -   Attribute type: Relationship.
+Reference to an Entity or [https://schema.org/URL](https://schema.org/URL).
     -   Optional

 -   `refTarget` : Reference to the target of the action (e.g. Office1).
-    -   Attribute type: Reference to an Entity or [https://schema.org/URL](https://schema.org/URL).
+    -   Attribute type: Relationship.
+Reference to an Entity or [https://schema.org/URL](https://schema.org/URL).
     -   Optional